sjsrey/giasp16/content/pages/00_syllabus.md

 and the ability to extend these methods in your own research.

 ##Prerequisites
+The formal prerequisite for this course is [GIS 470 Statistics for Geographers][470].
 All participants are expected to have working knowledge of spatial analysis concepts and to be familiar with multivariate statistics.
 No extensive GIS background beyond ArcGIS/QGIS basics is needed.